JON HOLMES of Sports Media LGBT+ introduces a new resources pack with guidelines designed to help with the reporting of LGBT+ content in sport…

 Even so, it’s fair to say many in our industry and related roles still find topics of sexual orientation and gender identity in sport to be rather thorny.
 For some, they may no longer see LGBT+ in sports stories as in any way sensational, but more a case of ‘who cares?’ – and that’s not necessarily a negative sentiment.
 Others recognise the positive impact such stories can have but lack the confidence to tackle them, perhaps out of fear of saying the wrong thing.

-It’s with that in mind that Sports Media LGBT+ – the network and advocacy group I set up back up in 2017 – has released a new resources pack called ‘Rainbow Ready’.
+It’s with that in mind that Sports Media LGBT+ – the network, advocacy and consultancy group I set up back up in 2017 – has released a new resources pack called ‘Rainbow Ready’.
 It’s aimed at anyone in a media and communications role – from senior editors to apprentice media officers, from PR professionals to agents operating athletes’ social media accounts – and offers to help them navigate all things related to sports and how we reflect the lesbian, gay, bi and trans people who play, coach, administrate and influence them.

 My background is in digital content.
 I’m the Senior Home Page Editor at Sky Sports and for several years, I’ve led on our support of Stonewall’s Rainbow Laces campaign, which seeks to make sport everyone’s game by raising awareness around LGBT+ inclusion.
 We’ve given a storytelling platform to those from grassroots to the elite, whether LGBT+ themselves or allies, to speak about authenticity, performance, and where necessary, the discrimination they have faced.
 In doing so, we’ve learned more about the wide range of sporting experiences within the community itself and where the barriers to progress persist.
-We’re making a wider impact too – our ‘I’m Game’ series from last year has also just been nominated for an SJA British Sports Journalism award in the Television / Digital Show category.
+We’re making a wider impact too – our ‘I’m Game’ series from last year was nominated for an SJA British Sports Journalism award in the Television / Digital Show category.

-Inspired by the work of BCOMS in shining a light on sports media’s lack of diversity, a group of us launched Sports Media LGBT+ two-and-a-half years ago to encourage more visibility and understanding for our part of the inclusion picture.
+Inspired by the work of BCOMS in shining a light on sports media’s lack of diversity, a group of us launched Sports Media LGBT+ three years ago to encourage more visibility and understanding for our part of the inclusion picture.
 The group soon took on an advocacy role – our #AuthenticMe initiative encourages conversations on how being true to yourself can help you achieve your best if you’re LGBT+ – and as a consultancy, we offer guidance and assistance to anyone with a goal in LGBT+ sport who wants to harness the power of the media.

 ‘Rainbow Ready’ distills our combined knowledge into a handy guide.
 There’s a Q&A that explains why the resources will be useful; a strategy for getting started in this space if it’s brand new or somewhat daunting; a breakdown of the messages that are worth communicating, with accompanying media guidelines; a list of potential pitfalls – such as terminology that could trip you up; and the various reactions you can expect to receive, and how to anticipate them.
 There’s also a glossary primer and links to more detailed guidelines on specific LGBT+ topics, such as the reporting of stories involving trans and non-binary people which are often nuanced and complex.